 Frequently Asked Questions (FAQs)

-Under concentric diversification, for increasing the revenue and growing its business, a company adds new but similar products to its existing product lines.
+Under concentric diversification, to increase the revenue and grow its business, a company adds new but similar products to its existing product lines.

 1. The company does not have to start from scratch as it has the basic infrastructure to develop and sell new products.